Parts that fall off of a BMW motorcycle

 10. Engine badge.
-This is the long slender badge that is glued onto each side of the engine, just under the starter cover and above the cylinders of the /5 and later series.
+This long slender badge is glued onto each side of the engine, just under the starter cover and above the cylinders of the /5 and later series.
 To prevent them from falling off, check them yearly.
 Try to stick something under one edge and try to pull it off gently.
-If it starts to come off, pull it off and reattach it with good glue.
+Pull it off and reattach it with good glue if it starts to come off.
 If you don’t try to pull it off often, then it will fall off, and now you must buy one and glue it on.
 Save the “buying” part.
-If you aren’t confident of fixing it, then leave them in your garage and ride around with them missing.
+If you aren’t confident about fixing it, then leave them in your garage and ride around with them missing.
 If one falls off, then you are now riding around with it missing, really missing.
 A common adhesive to use is a 3M product called Super Weatherstrip Adhesive, or the slang is gorilla snot.
 It is nasty stuff, so follow directions carefully.

 11. Cruise control screw.
 They seem to work their way out from time to time.
 After all, gravity and vibration are working together on this one.
 For a picture and more info, click here.

 12. Clutch lever bolt.
 This is the lever up at the handlebar end of the cable.
 The nut can fall off, and the bolt work upwards.
 It is easy to notice that the lever feels funny.
 One should use a Nylock nut.
 That is the type with the small plastic insert that acts as a lock washer.

 14. Top mounting bolt for the right-side shock absorber.
 A few have had this one fall off, but I don’t know why.

 15. Seat rear hinge breaks off of the frame.
 This is due to improper adjustment of the seat.
 For some partial information about this, click here.

 16. The terminal screws that hold wires into the posts on the board inside the /2 and /5 headlight shell.
 They can come loose and even fall out, but you may find them at the bottom of the shell.
 Check them yearly for tightness.